Uzbekistan & Kyrgyzstan: A Silk Road Journey

 • Drinking water available in large jugs to refill personal bottles

-• All gratuities except for the main guide
+• All gratuities except for head guide

 What's Not Included